10 Things You Must Know Before Moving to Turkey

 8. Job markets and opportunities

-Before moving to Turkey to also work there, you will need to apply for a job offer through your travel agencies, which will help you secure one before moving in.
-Finding a job on your own as a foreigner can be challenging without working permits; this is because there is a vast supply of labor for all positions.
-There are many jobs you can do in Turkey, which also depends on your qualifications and experience.
+Before moving to Turkey for work, you will need to secure a job offer through your travel agency, which can help you find one before your move.
+Finding a job on your own as a foreigner can be challenging without a work permit, as there is a large supply of labor for many positions.

-One of the most popular jobs is customer service.
-You can also teach foreign languages such as English, Or be a sales specialist, babysit, medical professional, marketing, bankers, and so much more.
-The market opportunity is vast for investors, and with the perfect strategies, you can reap many benefits.
+Popular job opportunities include customer service, teaching foreign languages such as English, sales, babysitting, medical professions, marketing, banking, and more.
+The market offers vast opportunities for investors, and with the right strategies, you can reap significant benefits.

 9. School and educational systems

-A governmental institution governs the educational system in Turkey and sets the whole system’s rules and syllabus.
-In the Turkish educational system, there’s a 12-year compulsory education for its citizens.
-The government covers the cost of primary and secondary schooling in the public schools to ensure a maximum number of children of school-going age get to be educated.
+The educational system in Turkey is governed by the government, which sets the rules and syllabus.
+There is a 12-year compulsory education for citizens, with the government covering the costs of primary and secondary schooling in public schools to ensure that as many children as possible receive an education.

-It takes 17 years to go through the educational system in Turkey, from primary through to the university.
-Currently, there are more than 167 universities in Turkey, of which some are public and others private.
+It takes 17 years to complete the educational system in Turkey, from primary school to university.
+Currently, there are more than 167 universities in Turkey, including both public and private institutions.

 10. Moving your household

-SDC International Shipping provides reliable, fast international household moving to Turkey.
-We can offer door-to-door service to most locations in Turkey, though locations south and east of Antep require more planning and will be more expensive.
-Most of our clients have moved to the Istanbul, Antalya, and Ankara areas, offering full service to these and other areas.
+SDC International Shipping provides reliable, fast international household moving services to Turkey.
+We offer door-to-door service to most locations in Turkey, although areas south and east of Antep require more planning and may be more expensive.
+Most of our clients have moved to the Istanbul, Antalya, and Ankara areas, where we provide full service.